TommyGymer/Flight-Sim/OpenGL/3D Rendering.md

 Using C++ and OpenGL for the heavy lifting will reduce the need to focus on the required parts of any 3D software

+The camera will always be looking at the aircraft, so keyboard inputs for movement shouldn't be required

+Although this might add another dimention to the experience if the user can  move their perspective around the map

 ### Object files

 ^8b37fe